MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientStatusSetting.md

 ## DESCRIPTION
 The **Set-CMClientStatusSetting** cmdlet modifies client status settings.
-These settings determine the data collection intervals for individual client monitoring activities in Microsoft System Center Configuration Manager.
+These settings determine the data collection intervals for individual client monitoring activities in Configuration Manager.

 For more information about client settings, see [About Client Settings in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682067(v=technet.10)) in the TechNet library.